s10g/vim-syncr/README.md

 vim-syncr
 =========
-DISLAIMER: I don't know shit about vim script so I will accept PRs if my code is bad.

 vim-syncr is a simple vim script for uploading/downloading files to a remote location or deleting files from a remote location using rsync over ssh.